xs

 Case Study 1: Curitiba's BRT Revolution

 Curitiba, Brazil, is often cited as a model for BRT success.
-Its system, launched in the 1970s, features dedicated bus lanes, pre-paid boarding, and high-frequency service.
-The result?
-A 30% reduction in traffic congestion and a 20% increase in public transit usage.
-Curitiba’s approach highlights the importance of integrating BRT with land-use planning to maximize its impact.
+Its system, launched in 1974, features dedicated bus lanes, pre-paid boarding, and high-frequency service.
+The Institute for Transportation and Development Policy (ITDP) has extensively documented Curitiba's BRT as a pioneering model that inspired systems worldwide.
+The system's integration with land-use planning maximizes its impact on mobility and accessibility.

 Case Study 2: Copenhagen's Bike-Friendly Infrastructure